 Failing to tell us that you own vacant residential property is a notification default under the Taxation Administration Act 1997.
 When this happens, you will be liable for penalty tax on the amount assessed in accordance with our revenue ruling on penalty tax and interest.
 This may be penalty tax of:

-- 20% if you tell us about your vacant residential properties after we start an investigation, and
+- 20% if you tell us about your vacant residential properties after we start an investigation

 - up to 90% if we believe that you intentionally disregarded the law and hindered our investigation.